 Table 1.
 Interaction type classification report.

-two-classes model’s training trend
+Two-class model training trend

 Ninety percent of the enhancive and degressive interactions are randomly selected for the training set, while the remaining 10% are allocated to the testing set.
-In the testing phase, the model is selected, and certain hyper-parameters for instance, the number of epochs are determined by 5.
+In the testing phase, the model is selected and certain hyper-parameters (e.g., the number of epochs) are determined by 5.

-The process of selecting 5 is elaborated in the supplementary.
+The process of selecting 5 is elaborated in the supplementary file.

-Reliability of the two-classes model
+Reliability of the two-class model

-The proposed model is examined in the 10-fold CV from three views:
+The proposed model is examined in the 10-fold CV from three perspectives:

 Model Resolution: In a 10-fold CV, the model obtained AUC = 0.97, AUPR = 0.93 for degressive interactions, and AUC = 0.97, AUPR = 0.99 for enhancive interactions.
 These results indicate the high resolution and detection power of the selected model.
-The selected model resolution results are presented in Table 1, which identifies degressive and enhancive interactions.

-Table 1 presents an example result of the implemented model, showcasing its precision, recall, and F-measure in detecting different types of interactions.
+Table 1 presents an example result of the implemented model, showcasing its precision, recall, and F-measure in detecting the different types of interactions.
 As per Table 1, the model achieves a precision of 95% for detecting enhancive interactions and 94% for degressive interactions, with recall rates of 99% and 83%, respectively.
 Additionally, the F- measure stands at 97% for enhancive interactions and 88% for degressive interactions.
-The model’s superior ability to detect degressive interactions stems from their higher prevalence, with a ratio of approximately 4 degressive interactions to 1 enhancive interaction.
+The superior ability of the model to detect degressive interactions stems from their higher prevalence, with a ratio of approximately 4 degressive interactions to 1 enhancive interaction.

-Variance: The confidence interval for the reported values with a reliability coefficient above 95 percent was narrow and close to each other.
+Variance: The confidence interval for the reported values, with a reliability coefficient above 95 percent, was narrow and close to each other.
 Out of four reported confidence interval values, three values were less than 0.002, and only the AUPR was in the range of 0.005 for the degressive interaction.
 The low amount of variance obtained from the model shows that the proposed model is robust.

-Separability: By plotting the output probability distribution diagram, as shown in Figure 5, values +1 and −1 are well separated, and probability distribution degressive and enhancive have slight Subscriptions.
+Separability: By plotting the output probability distribution diagram, as shown in Figure 5, values +1 and −1 are well separated, and the probability distribution of the degressive and enhancive interactions have slight subscriptions.

-Detecting of non-interaction drug pairs
+Detection of non-interaction drug pairs

 In the previous step, a precise model was introduced to detect potential interactions between drug pairs, both enhancing and diminishing effects.
-This model can also identify non- interactions or ’real zeros.’
+This model can also identify non-interactions or ’real zeros’.
 If drug pairs show little likelihood of interaction, they are treated as real zeros.